participatoryml/participatoryml.github.io/index.md

 consider approaches for designing more *democratic, cooperative, and participatory ML systems.*

+The fields of algorithmic fairness and human-centered ML often focus on *centralized* solutions, lending increasing power to system designers and deployers, and less to users and affected populations.
+In response to the growing social science critique of the power imbalance present in the research, design, and deployment of ML systems, we wish to consider *a new set of technical formulations for the ML community* on the subject of more democratic, cooperative, and participatory ML systems.

 Whereas several past workshops have been broadly concerned with societal issues of AI deployment, this workshop has a clearer technical goal: to address the power differentials embedded in ML systems.
 By involving